Bestowinc/quote-widget-docs/source/index.html.md

 <NOT APPLICABLE>
 ```

+**Both experiences below are provided samples.
+Simply click on the code sample tab that applies to your needs.**

 **FOR SCRIPT USAGE (HTML):** All that is required to display Bestow's Quote Widget on your website is adding a script to your HTML.
 The script will bootstrap an `<iframe>` at the same level in the DOM tree.
 Therefore the script tag MUST be placed in the `<body>` in order to avoid semantically incorrect HTML and possible errors.

+The embed widget supports initialization/auto-fill of form fields via HTML5 data attributes.
+All parameters need to be prefixed with `data-`.
+For example, the `products` parameter should be `data-products`).

 **FOR QUERY PARAMETER USAGE (HTTP):** Provide a link in your application with the appropriate URL.
 The documentation will refer to `https://partners.hellobestow.com/enroll/` as the base URL.
 If you have been provided a different `Partner` landing page, please use that instead.

+To access the API, you must include query parameters in the URL of your link (see `http` tab for examples).

 # API

-The widget supports initialization/auto-fill of form fields via one of two methods:

-1. You can inject a script tag directly into your website and use HTML5 data attributes to initialize it.
-Any parameter that is valid as a query param will also work as a data attribute.
-(All parameters need to be prefixed with `data-`.
-For example, the `products` parameter should be `data-products`).

-2. If you are working with our Partner in-house landing pages, you can use query parameters in the URL of the page in which the script is appended (see http tab for examples).

-Both experiences are provided samples.
-Simply click on the code sample tab that applies to your needs.

 ## Initialization Parameters